Complex Support Vector Machines for Regression and Quaternary Classification: Experiments

 where {

 } for $k=1,\dots, 5$, and the nonlinear component:

 This is a standard model that has been extensively used in the literature for such tasks, e.g., \cite{SebBuck, SVM_multiregression, Bouboulis_2011_10643, Boub_ACKLMS, Bouboulis_2012_1}.
-At the receiver's end, the signal is corrupted by white gaussian noise and then observed as $y_n$.
-The level of the noise was set to 15dB.
+At the receiver's end, the signal is corrupted by white Gaussian noise and then observed as $y_n$.
+The signal-to-noise ratio (SNR) was set to 15 dB.
 The input signal that was fed to the channel had the form

-where $X(n)$ and $Y(n)$ are gaussian random variables.
+where $X(n)$ and $Y(n)$ are Gaussian random variables.
 This input is circular for $\rho=\sqrt{2}/2$ and highly non-circular if $\rho$ approaches 0 or 1 \cite{Adali_2010_10640}.
-The CSVR and the DRC-SVR rationales were used to address the channel identification task, which aims to discover the input-output relationship between $(s(n-L+1), s(n-L+2), \dots, s(n))$ and $y(n)$ (the parameter $L$ was set to $L=5$).
+The CSVR and the DRC-SVR rationales were used to address the channel identification task, which aims to discover the input-out relationship between $(s(n-L+1), s(n-L+2), \dots, s(n))$ and $y(n)$ (the parameter $L$ was set to $L=5$).
 In each experiment, a set of 150 pairs of samples was used to perform the training.
 After training, a set of 600 pairs of samples was used to test the estimation's performance of both algorithms (i.e., to measure the mean square error between the actual channel output, $x(n)$, and the estimated output, $\hat x(n)$).
-To find the best possible values of the parameters $C$ and $t$, that minimize the mean square error for both SVR tasks, an extensive cross-validation procedure has been employed (see tables \ref{TAB:CSVR_ident}, \ref{TAB:DRCSVR_ident}) in a total of 20 sets of data.
-Figure \ref{FIG:IDENT} shows the minimum mean square error, which has been obtained for all values of the kernel parameter $t$, versus the SVR parameter $C$, for both cases.
-It is evident, that the CSVR approach significantly outperforms the DRC-SVR rationale, both in terms of MSE and computational time (figure \ref{FIG:IDENT_time}).
-Both figures \ref{FIG:IDENT} and \ref{FIG:IDENT_time} refer to the circular case.
+To find the best possible values of the parameters $C$ and $t$, that minimize the mean square error for both SVR tasks, an extensive cross-validation procedure has been employed (see Tables \ref{TAB:CSVR_ident}, \ref{TAB:DRCSVR_ident}) in a total of 20 sets of data.
+Figure \ref{FIG:IDENT} shows the minimum mean square error, which has been obtained for all values of the kernel parameter $t$ versus the SVR parameter $C$ for both cases considering a circular input (see also Figure \ref{FIG:IDENT_SV}).
+It is evident, that the CSVR approach significantly outperforms the DRC-SVR rationale, both in terms of MSE and computational time (Figure \ref{FIG:IDENT_time}).
+All the Figures refer to the circular case.
 As the results for the non-circular case are similar, they are omitted to save space.